BPeebs/passportToBlockchain/README.md

 The contract checks the users passport expiration and will not allow them to create an ID if its within 6 months.

-## Steps to Deployment of Application:
+## Steps to Deploy the Application:

 1. Open Ganache and create a quick start session